lbreede/www/content/posts/what-disco-elysium-taught-me-about-dialogue-trees.md

 ## Introduction

-Recently, I played the fantastic 2019 video game *Disco Elysium*, and I was blown away by the sheer amount of dialogue, choices, dice rolls, and consequences.
+Recently, I started playing the fantastic 2019 video game *Disco Elysium*, and I was blown away by the sheer amount of dialogue, choices, dice rolls, and consequences.
 It made me think, "How do you write a dialogue tree like that?"

 ![](disco_elysium_screenshot.jpg)

 My immediate first thought was [SCUMM](https://en.wikipedia.org/wiki/SCUMM), or the *Script Creation Utility for Maniac Mansion*, a game engine developed by then Lucasfilm Games for, you guessed it, *Maniac Mansion (1987)*.
 I remember hearing about it a few years ago and how you could create locations, items, and dialogue sequences without writing code.

 Years later, here we are, and without looking at *SCUMM*, *Disco Elysium*'s development, or any other approaches to not get too many outside influences, I will write a dialogue tree from scratch.
-The idea is to keep the input, aka the script, as human-readable and as close to something like a movie script as possible.
+The idea is to keep the input, aka the script, as human-readable and as close to something like a movie screenplay as possible.

 ## The Plan